fmod/unity-feature-demo/README.md

 - Options (Graphics Settings/Volume Controls) are available in the Main Menu.

-- Teleporting to each room is possible through the ESC Menu.
+- Teleporting to each room is possible through the Main Menu.

 - Floating FMOD logo's around the world will give you more information when activated by looking directly at them.